baej-ultra/gym-class-booking/README.md

 # Gym class booking app
-This is very much still work in progress, but It's more-less and runnable (still working on containerizing).
+This is very much still work in progress, but It's more-less in the intended shape and runnable (still working on containerizing).
 Main goal of this app is to manage a gym scheduling for a local gym.

 The goal of this project is to solidify the knowledge and skills I have acquired during my Java learning, as well as to set new challenges for myself.